nikbrunner/scarth-johnson/book_1/04-high-society.md

 We return to the main reception, but something fundamental has shifted.
+When Tanaka introduces me to other Cygnus executives, there's a subtle proprietorship in how he presents me, and I find myself grateful for his presence as a social anchor.
+The other conversations flow more easily with him beside me, his confidence somehow making me feel more legitimate in this space.

-When Tanaka introduces me to other Cygnus executives, there's a subtle proprietorship in how he presents me.
-When I laugh at something another guest says, I catch him watching with interest that's definitely not professional.
+But when he's pulled away by other obligations, the old anxiety creeps back.
+I smile and nod at appropriate moments, make the right noises about the technology demonstration, but part of me is constantly calculating whether I'm fitting in or standing out for the wrong reasons.
+When I laugh at something another guest says, I catch Tanaka watching from across the room with interest that's definitely not professional, and the attention makes me simultaneously warm with pleasure and nervous about what it means.

 The preview demonstration itself is impressive—a carefully controlled display of NeuroSync technology that allows two volunteers to share sensory experiences in